On Neuropsychology...

 didn't I think of that?"

-Single sentence counseling workshops are scheduled around
+Single sentence counseling workshops are scheduled

-the country, starting in Evergreen, Colorado.
-Meanwhile,
+around the country, starting in Evergreen, Colorado.

-non-managed care competitors.
+their multi-sentenced non-managed care competitors.

 2..
-Have you thought of applying for disability?
+Have you thought of applying for

+disability?
 (From bachelor's level

 counselors)